CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 For our tangible example, let's specifically consider \(k=3\) and \(n=4\).

-I want to individually consider the different events for how the largest dice value, e.g. \(4\), does or does not get rolled, and what score distributions correspond to those events.
+For our sub-problems, I want to individually consider the different events for how the largest dice value, e.g. \(4\), does or does not get rolled, and what score distributions correspond to those events.
+From those sub-distributions, I can re-map the scores to drop the highest value (i.e., \(4\)) and re-collect them into the final distribution.

 Specifically, I want to separately consider the following partition of events:

 1. all three dice roll a \(4\):
-    - there is exactly one outcome for this event - \((4, 4, 4)\)
+    - *(there is exactly one outcome for this event - \((4, 4, 4)\))*
     - one of the \(4\)'s gets dropped from the score
-    - the other two \(4\)'s are kept in the score, resulting in the single-outcome distribution `8`
+    - the other two \(4\)'s are kept in the score
+    - -> the result is the single-event distribution `8`
 1. exactly two of the dice (i.e., the first and second, the second and third, or the first and third) roll a \(4\), and the remaining one die rolls a lower number between \(1\) and \(3\):
     - one of the \(4\)'s gets dropped from the score
     - one of the \(4\)'s is kept in the score
     - the other remaining die kept in the score rolls less than a \(4\), so it is effectively a `d3`
-    - -> the score is effectively `1d3 + 4`
+    - -> the distribution is effectively that of `1d3 + 4`
 1. exactly one die (i.e., the first, second, or third) rolled a \(4\), and the others rolled any other lower number between \(1\) and \(3\):
     - the \(4\) gets dropped from the score
     - the remaining die roll less than \(4\), so they are both effectively `d3`'s
-    - -> the remaining result is effectively `2d3`
+    - -> the scored result is effectively `2d3`
 1. the remaining possibilities (which doesn't quite fit the prompt) is that *none* of the dice are \(4\)'s
     - all dice roll less than \(4\), so they are effectively each a `d3`
     - no dice has been designated to be dropped
     - -> this is effectively the same as `3d3 drop highest`

-Note that the one-die and two-dice cases each have three unique orderings, while the 0-die and 3-dice cases each have one ordering.
-More generally, the number of orderings for a given number of high dice \(i\) is [\(k\)-choose-\(i\)](https://en.wikipedia.org/wiki/Binomial_coefficient), or \(k \choose i\).
+Note that the 1-die and 2-dice cases each have three unique orderings, while the 0-die and 3-dice cases each have one ordering.
+More generally, the number of orderings for a given number of fixed high dice \(i\) is [\(k\)-choose-\(i\)](https://en.wikipedia.org/wiki/Binomial_coefficient), or \(k \choose i\).

 Altogether, if we write the OCF of a distribution \(d\) as \(f_d\), then we can recursively express the OCF of `3d4 drop highest` as follows: